Edgewell Cemeteries - Regulations

 The Town Council also requires (1) masons’ undertaking to install new or replacement memorials to a designated specification (i) in respect of the memorial and (ii) in respect of the ground anchoring and foundation, and (2) masons’ undertaking to adhere to the Town Council’s own code of working practice, embodied in this Licence, for masons working in the Cemeteries.
 Only masons accredited as required above, and agreeing to operate to the specified standards, may be licenced to operate in the Cemeteries.

-Those masons licensed to work in Edgewell Cemetery can be found by clicking HERE.
+Those masons licensed to work in Edgewell Cemetery can be found by in the document immediately below:

 Prudhoe Town Council will always prioritise questions and concerns relating to bereavement, funeral arrangements and the operation of Edgewell Cemetery.
 Families may also wish to use the services of Funeral Homes/Directors when making arrangements, who can then contact the Town Council on your behalf.